toowee-le/bookmark-manager/README.md

 I want to see a list of my bookmarks

 As a user
-So that I can save an interesting article I read online I want to add the site's address and title to my list of bookmarks
+So that I can save an interesting article to retrieve at a later time I want to add the site's address and title to my list of bookmarks

 As a user